 Instructions

-- Preheat your oven to 425°F (220°C).
-Line a large baking sheet with parchment paper or a silicone mat to prevent sticking.
+1. Preheat and prepare: Set oven to 425°F (220°C).
+Line a large baking sheet with parchment or silicone to prevent sticking and ease cleanup.

 Tips for Success